Advance notices

 When the advance notice number is entered online the form will pre-populate with the details of the original advance notice, allowing for a quick and easy application.

-The discharge can be submitted to RoS electronically and will automatically remove the advance notice from the application record.
+The discharge can be submitted to RoS electronically (for both land register and sasine) and will automatically remove the advance notice from the application record.
 PDF forms are available on the website for the cases where the exceptions to electronic submission, documented above, apply.

 It is important to note that section 63(3)(a) of the 2012 Act states that the Keeper may only accept an application to discharge an advance notice if the person to whom the intended deed would be granted consents.